HybridDog/portal/README.txt

 TODO:
-— use vm to check the nodes
+— finish the desert portal and move it to nyanland
-— move the sand portal to nyanland
+— use vm to check the nodes if it's possible